gamer-cndg/omega2-libs/README.md

 ### Disclaimer

 By no means am I claiming copyright on any of these libraries.
 As previously explained, the header files and compiled binaries are just here to ease development.
+I have not modified the source-code or binaries of external libraries.